RNZAF Security Forces: Air Security Police

 In 1999–2001 many areas of the Air Force underwent significant change, cost saving and disbandment.
-The RNZAF Police was no exception and in a controversial move this saw the amalgamation of general service instructors (GSIs) with the RNZAF Police; subsequently many RNZAF Police and GSIs left the service shortly after the almagamation.
+The RNZAF Police was no exception and in a controversial move this saw the amalgamation of general service instructors (GSIs) with the RNZAF Police; subsequently many RNZAF Police and GSIs left the service shortly after the amalgamation.

 The RNZAF moved away from a sole focused policing role, and specialised more in ground defence and base security with policing as a secondary service.
 A name change to Air Security Police was adopted and the new unit was deployed to East Timor in 1999/2000.
 However, this proved to be an inauspicious start for the new trade that ended with the Air Security deployment being the subject of a court of inquiry.
 This inquiry found severe organisational and management problems stemming from a lack of leadership and resentment towards the amalgamation of the two trades.
 Underlying issues of direction, focus and responsibilities continued to dog the new trade for several years.